Find a Law Firm

 Find an Approved Solicitor on the First Trust Bank Conveyancing Panel

-Our conveyancer has uncovered a problem with the lease for the apartment we are purchasing.
-The seller’s lawyers have put forward defective title insurance as a workaround.
-We are content with insurance and will pay for it.
-Our solicitor says that as he is on the First Trust Bank conveyancing panel he must be satisfied that the lender is happy with this solution.
-Who is the client here, us or First Trust Bank?
+Our conveyancer has discovered a problem with the lease for the property we are buying.
+The seller’s lawyers have suggested title insurance as a workaround.
+We are content with insurance and will cover the costs.
+Our lawyer has advised that as he is on the First Trust Bank conveyancing panel he must be satisfied that the lender is happy with this solution.
+Are we the client or is First Trust Bank?

 The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and First Trust Bank are the client.
 A precondition to being on the First Trust Bank approved panel is to comply with the CML Handbook requirements (last updated for this lender on First Trust Bank).
 The CML Handbook conditions require your lawyer to disclose issues such as defects will the lease so that First Trust Bank can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.